Program Director: Vogtle

 Credentials Conferred: Diploma - The Master of Science degree is awarded by the University of Alabama at Birmingham.

-Program Entrance Date: Summer semester for pediatric students.
-Low vision students accepted as post-professional students enter at the inception of low vision coursework.
+Program Entrance Date: Low vision students accepted as post-professional students enter at the inception of low vision coursework.

 Typical Program: (Course requirements are listed in semester credit hours).
 Course requirements for the low vision specialty is listed below.